boardfish/remote_record/README.md

 ```

 If your API doesn't require authentication at all, you don't even need to
 configure it.
-So at its best, RemoteRecord can be as lightweight as:
+So at its best, Remote Record can be as lightweight as:

 ```ruby
 class JsonPlaceholderAPIReference < ApplicationRecord